 - clashes between different societies

-A pro fantasy writer can create your worlds.
+A pro fantasy writer can bring your worlds to life.
 The more guidance you give, the better the worlds in words will reflect the worlds you envisage.

 Define the creatures in your book.

-As important as the worlds are in fantasy writing, the creature are just as important.
+As important as the worlds are in fantasy writing, the creatures are just as important.
 Fantasy covers a wide range of creatures.
 There is a huge difference between fairies and vampires.